Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Introduction

-The density\revc{-}based approach, namely \revc{quantum electrodynamical density functional theory (QED-DFT)}, is an extension of traditional density functional theory (DFT) \cite{tokatly2013time,flick2015kohn,flick_atoms_2017,Ruggenthaler2018,flick2019light,ruggenthaler2014quantum, doi:10.1073/pnas.1518224112,ruggenthaler2018quantum,pellegrini2015optimized}.
-QED-DFT bridges the gap between quantum optics and electronic\revc{-}structure theory, making it possible to describe phenomena where light and matter interact strongly, such as in optical cavities. \revc{QED-DFT} is an exact reformulation of the PF Hamiltonian, based \revc{on} many-body wave theory.
-In QED-DFT, the complex coupled electron\revc{--}photon system is represented by two uncoupled, yet nonlinear, auxiliary quantum systems.
+The density-based approach, namely {quantum electrodynamical density functional theory (QED-DFT)}, is an extension of traditional density functional theory (DFT) \cite{Tokatly2013,Flick2015,flick_atoms_2017,Ruggenthaler2018,flick2019light,Ruggenthaler2014, Flick2015,ruggenthaler2018quantum,Pellegrini2015}.
+QED-DFT bridges the gap between quantum optics and electronic-structure theory, making it possible to describe phenomena where light and matter interact strongly, such as in optical cavities. {QED-DFT} is an exact reformulation of the PF Hamiltonian, based {on} many-body wave theory.
+In QED-DFT, the complex coupled electron{--}photon system is represented by two uncoupled, yet nonlinear, auxiliary quantum systems.
 The electrons are described by the usual DFT equation which now contains potentials describing the interaction of light and matter.
-A separate Maxwell\revc{-}like equation is used for the photons.
-The QED-DFT calculations mostly use real\revc{-}space bases but extensions to Gaussian basis representation also exist \cite{yang2021quantum,doi:10.1021/acs.jpclett.3c01294}. \revc{Combinations} of QED-DFT with macroscopic QED \cite{Svendsen2021,doi:10.1021/acs.jctc.3c00967}, \revc{and} extension\revc{s} to Dicke \cite{Bakkestuen2025,PhysRevB.108.235424} and Rabi models \cite{doi:10.1021/acs.jpca.4c07690} have also been developed.
+A separate Maxwell-like equation is used for the photons.
+The QED-DFT calculations mostly use real-space bases but extensions to Gaussian basis representation also exist \cite{yang2021quantum,doi:10.1021/acs.jpclett.3c01294}. {Combinations} of QED-DFT with macroscopic QED \cite{Svendsen2021,doi:10.1021/acs.jctc.3c00967}, {and} extension{s} to Dicke \cite{Bakkestuen2025,PhysRevB.108.235424} and Rabi models \cite{doi:10.1021/acs.jpca.4c07690} have also been developed.

+Standard electronic exchange-correlation (XC) functionals are inadequate for QED-DFT because they fail to account for electron-photon correlations that emerge under strong light-matter coupling.
+This limitation results in inaccurate predictions of polaritonic energy levels, ground-state modifications, and photon distribution statistics, making the creation of specialized QED exchange-correlation (QED-XC) potentials crucial for these systems \cite{Ruggenthaler2014,Tokatly2013,Flick2015}.
+Recent theoretical advances—including optimized-effective-potential formulations and exact-model benchmarks—have established the formal structure of QED-XC and demonstrated the role of photon-mediated electron–electron interactions in modifying electronic structure and dynamics \cite{Pellegrini2015,Flick2017,Buchholz2019, PhysRevLett.134.073002}.
+These developments enable ab initio predictions of cavity-induced modifications to excitons, charge transfer, and chemical reactivity, successfully reproducing observed Rabi splittings and vacuum-field effects in molecules and materials \cite{Latini2019,Hirai2020,Sentef2020}.